 Side Bang Layers and Long Layers

-Tyra Banks's side-parted hair, partially pulled back and partially cascading down into a luscious, long mane, is drop-dead gorgeous.
+LaLa Vasquez's side-bangs cascade down into a luscious, long mane, and it's drop-dead gorgeous.
 When considering how to keep tresses from falling flat, "Side bang layers and long layers will make a great cut for volume," comments Rugetti.
-"The one product I love for volume is [Design.me Puff.me, $22].
+"The one product I love for volume is [Design.Me Puff.Me Volumizing Powder, $22].
 It’s a volume powder that keeps hair volumized and works as a root plumper."

 Blunt Cut With Loose Waves